Dev49net/buddypress-first-letter-avatar/README.md

 ## Installation

-You can download a [zip from GitHub](https://github.com/Dev49net/buddypress-first-letter-avatar/archive/master.zip) and upload it using the WordPress plugin uploader or manually unzip it and place in ```wp-content/plugins/```.
+You can download a [zip from GitHub](https://github.com/Dev49net/buddypress-first-letter-avatar/archive/master.zip), unzip it and place in ```wp-content/plugins/```.
 You can also download it from [WordPress.org Plugin Directory](https://wordpress.org/plugins/buddypress-first-letter-avatar/).

 ## WP First Letter Avatar or BuddyPress First Letter Avatar?